-The UC Santa Cruz Genomics Institute provides the framework for the next great leap in the science of genomics by unlocking the world’s genomics information to drive targeted treatment of diseases.
-These are some of our focus areas.
+The UC Santa Cruz Genomics Institute provides framework for the next great leap in genomics.
+Discovering the world’s answers will lead to the development of targeted treatment for diseases.
+These are some of our focus areas:

 Stem Cell Genomics

 From decoding cancer to understanding biodiversity, our open-source genomics platform is the world’s most essential resource for unlocking the most challenging medical and scientific issues of our time.

 UC Santa Cruz is a partner in the Global Alliance for Genomics & Health, an international organization of health research and advocacy that first standardized, enabled, and secured access to genomic and clinical data.
 David Haussler co-leads the alliance’s Genomic Data Working Group, which concentrates on data representation, storage, and analysis.
 They are working with partners and leaders to develop standards guiding the use and exchange of information in software and computer systems.